Paul HowardArticles, Blog, Champagne, France, Sparkling Wine

 Different Houses also use different proportions of Pinot.
 Some are 100% Pinot.
 Others include a majority portion of Chardonnay to retain elegance and finesse.

 Another critical factor is colour.
 Rosé Champagne ranges from delicate onion-skin through salmon to dark pink.
-The familiar flavours are bed berries.
+The familiar flavours are red berries.
 Some would be hard to distinguish from their white counterparts if not for the colour.
-In addition, styles can range from delicate and nuanced all the way to the muscular and powerful.
-Most are Brut NV, though there are vintage and prestige wines too.
-No wonder Rosé varies widely.
+In addition, styles can range from delicate and nuanced all the way to muscular and powerful.
+Most are Brut NV, though there are vintage and prestige wines as well.
+No wonder Rosé Champagne varies so widely.

-Indeed, this tasting highlighted the amount of variation in this category.
-It’s not just in style or colour but in quality.
-Furthermore, Champagne is a luxury, yet some wines were rustic, with oxidative notes or overt tannins.
+But it’s not just variation in style, flavour or colour but in quality.
+Furthermore, Champagne is a luxury, yet some Rosé wines are rustic, with oxidative notes or overt tannins.
 Some wines even had an unattractive colour, hardly a good thing in a Rosé!
-Even some prestigious makers showed that their Rosé is a far less attractive proposition than their white Champagne.
+Even some prestigious makers show that their Rosé is a far less attractive proposition than their white Champagne.
 And it’s more expensive!

 My Top Ten Rosé Champagnes